500Foods/Philement/001-hydrogen/README.md

 - Aside from G-code, primarily communicates using JSON.
 - Scripting support with Lua.
 TBD.
 - Optimized for speed and minimal resource usage.
+- This is likely what the slicer will be talking to.